andrew/ultimate-awesome/README.md

 - [awesome-wintercms](https://github.com/wintercms/awesome-wintercms) - A curated list of awesome things related to WinterCMS.
 - [awesome-chrome](https://github.com/xyNNN/awesome-chrome) - A curated list of amazingly awesome Chrome extensions.
 - [component-based-theming](https://github.com/aleksip/component-based-theming) - Resources for component-based theming with Drupal and Twig.
-- [awesome-game-engines](https://github.com/ChessMax/awesome-game-engines) - The list of awesome game engines for everything😎.
 - [bert-in-production](https://github.com/DomHudson/bert-in-production) - A collection of resources on using BERT ( ) and related Language Models in production environments.
 - [awesome-g0v](https://github.com/g0v/awesome-g0v) - A curated list of g0v projects.
 - [awesome-korean-products-hacking](https://github.com/kaist-hacking/awesome-korean-products-hacking) - A collection of links related to Korean products hacking.
+- [awesome-omscs](https://github.com/kathgironpe/awesome-omscs) - Awesome Georgia Tech Online Master of Science in Computer Science Guides, Articles and so on!.
 - [open-source-aviation](https://github.com/lucianosrp/open-source-aviation) - A list of open-source aviation projects and data.
 - [Awesome-CSS-Resources](https://github.com/MarketingPipeline/Awesome-CSS-Resources) - An awesome list of CSS / SCSS frameworks & resources.
 - [awesome-service-workers](https://github.com/mbj36/awesome-service-workers) - A Collection of some awesome Service-Workers resources.
 Feel Free to contribute if u feel it's worth adding in this repository.